 By submitting this self-identification information, you are confirming that you have read and understood this Notice and consent to provide your self-identification information for the purposes of this application and selection process.

-Please submit the completed form to Andrea Gill, Research Equity and Diversity Strategist, Research Services Office, at crc.edi@utoronto.ca.
+To submit the form via email, please send to the completed form to Andrea Gill, Research Equity and Diversity Strategist, Research Services Office, at crc.edi@utoronto.ca.